-My heartfelt thanks goes out to It’s Always Autumn for helping me out with today’s blog post while I am in Washington, DC for the United Nations Foundation Global Issues Fellowship & Shot@Life Champion Summit.
+My heartfelt thanks goes out to It’s Always Autumn for sharing this post with us.
 I just love this super SIMPLE and CREATIVE idea!
 I know you will too!
-Take it away Autumn……..

 Hello, One Good Thing readers!
 My name is Autumn, and I blog at It’s Always Autumn, where I share sewing, craft, and photography tutorials as well as printables and recipes.